moteutsch/Practical-OOP/article.markdown

 ### Structure

 + Introduction: why this article is important and what it'll cover
-+ Setting up the project: Installing MongoDB, setting up composer and adding Slim as dependency curl -sS https://getcomposer.org/installer | php
++ Installing dependencies: Installing MongoDB, setting up composer and adding Slim as dependency curl -sS https://getcomposer.org/installer | php

     Install MongoDB "sudo pecl install mongo" and then add "extension=mongo.so" to php.ini as per instructions.
 Then restart apache "sudo service apache2 restart".
+**The ordering of sections here is important.
+Need to give this some thought.**
++ The "Choose Quiz" Page: coding the Slim controller, the view for choosing, the service, the mapper, the entity.
+Mention the role of each section: Service handles sessions, controllers shouldn't do that.
+Service doesn't do database look ups.
+Entities are POJOs for convenience.

 ## Article Text